How to Lead a Bible Study: Tips and Common Problems

 What a privilege it is to lead a Bible study!
-And what joy and excitement await you as you delve into the Word of God and help others to discover its life-changing truths.
+And what joy and excitement await you as you delve into God's Word and help others discover its life-changing truths?
 If God has called you to lead a Bible study group, I know you'll be spending much time in prayer and planning and giving much thought to being an effective leader.
 I also know that taking the time to read through the following tips will help you to navigate the challenges of leading a Bible study discussion group and enjoying the effort and opportunity.

 As a Bible study group leader, you'll find your role changing back and forth from expert to cheerleader to lover to referee during the course of a session.